-The activities of Regulated Companies are affected by the requirements of EU directives.
 Principal EU directives relating to such activities which are currently in force or are proposed are detailed below.
-It should be noted that some of the EU directives that outline standards for the aquatic environment and therefore affect Regulated Companies have cyclical review cycles, usually of four to six years.
-The application and interpretation of these EU directives by the EA and DEFRA also remain under review.
+It should be noted that some of the EU directives that outline standards for the aquatic environment and, therefore, affect Regulated Companies have cyclical review cycles, usually of four to six years.
+The application and interpretation of these EU directives by the EA and Defra also remain under review.
 Investment consequences for Regulated Companies of either EU-wide or UK-focused reviews are taken into account in the Periodic Review process.

-The investment consequences for AMP5 of the directives listed below have been discussed and agreed with the EA, and outlined in the final business plan which has been submitted to Ofwat, as part of the 2010-15 Periodic Review process.
+The investment consequences for AMP5 of the directives listed below were discussed and agreed with the EA, and outlined in the final business plan submitted to Ofwat as part of the 2010-15 Periodic Review process.